 Erol R. Akdamar, FACHE

-Erol R. Akdamar, FACHE, serves as president of Medical City Healthcare, HCA’s North Texas Division.
-Medical City Healthcare is one of the largest divisions in the HCA portfolio and includes 13 hospitals, 11 ambulatory surgery centers, 28 CareNow urgent care centers, more than 7000 active physicians and 14,000 employees in the Dallas-Fort Worth area.
-The division boasts five hospitals that hold the prestigious Magnet Recognized® status from the American Nurses Association, six Joint Commission Top Performers, six trauma centers and three accredited comprehensive stroke centers
+Erol R. Akdamar, FACHE, serves as president of Medical City Healthcare, HCA Healthcare’s North Texas Division.
+Medical City Healthcare is one of the largest divisions in the HCA portfolio with 14 hospitals, 11 ambulatory surgery centers, 29 CareNow urgent care centers, more than 7,000 active physicians and 14,000 employees in the Dallas-Fort Worth area.
+The division boasts five hospitals that hold the prestigious Magnet recognized® designation from the American Nurses Credentialing Center, six hospitals recognized among the Top Performers in Key Quality Measures® from The Joint Commission, six trauma centers and three designated Comprehensive Stroke Centers by the Texas Department of State Health Services.

 Akdamar began his career with HCA as an administrative resident in 1993.
-Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
+Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana and Georgia to Texas.
 His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality and earnings performance.

 James H. Burrell III, MD

-Dr. Burrell joined HCA in 2013 and serves the division as chief medical informatics officer, chief medical officer of the employed medical group, and medical director of the developing ACO model.
-Before that he was the chief medical officer for Cigna HMO in Phoenix, a Level III patient centered medical home with 25 clinics and 200 physicians that operated a 40,000-member Medicare Advantage Plan and a commercial ACO.
+Previously, he was the chief medical officer for Cigna’s staff model HMO in Arizona, a Level III patient-centered medical home with 25 clinics and 200 physicians, which operated a Medicare Advantage Plan and a commercial ACO.

-Dr. Burrell was an undergraduate at Texas Tech University, and attended the University of Texas Medical Branch for medical school and Internal Medicine residency.
+Dr. Burrell’s undergraduate education was at Texas Tech University.
+He attended the University of Texas Medical Branch for medical school and for his internal medicine residency.

 Laura Irvine, FACHE